 If you are an Erasmus+ student, you are on the right page and here you will be able to find some information that applies specifically to you!
 For more general information, relevant to all exchange schemes, please visit our Incoming Students page if you are an incoming student, or the Outgoing Students page if you are an outgoing student.

-Check out our Erasmus+ partner institutions!
+Check out our Erasmus+ partner institutions for student mobility.

 The University of Salford is an active organisation in the Erasmus+ mobility scheme and can facilitate the mobility of students between Programme Countries for both study and work purposes.